Garrafao/durel_system_annotators/README.md

 # Testing

 1. You can run integration tests on the following datasets.
-Running /test_data/data.py will build these datasets:
+Running `python test_data/data.py` will build these datasets:

    - testwug_en_arm
    - testwug_en_target